 Others become self-conscious at the need for blood glucose checking or administering insulin during social situations.
 Some claim they feel they become objects of people’s curiosity, subject to questions that - no matter how well-meaning - may not always be welcome.
 Again, the natural inclination may be to avoid social interaction.

 Getting to know other people who are living with diabetes is one of the most effective ways to help overcome loneliness issues.
 There can be great comfort in realizing that you are far from alone, and that there are countless people able to share experiences and to help and listen.

 Ask a member of the diabetes team for information about community resources that may be of help for yourself, your family member or friend.
 Diabetes Canada has many events and programs to help people with diabetes stay connected with others in the community who are living healthily with the condition.
 These include diabetes support groups, volunteer gatherings and information nights.

-Help the person you support understand the power and value of gaining information about their diabetes.
+Understand the power and value of gaining information about diabetes.
 For example, diabetes educators and others living with diabetes will have valuable tips and ideas to help overcome the challenges of social situations.